SpaceKatt/github-org-microservice/README.md

 #### Install `tsc` (and other Typescript support)

-Transpilation of TypeScript into JavaScript require `tsc` to be installed.
+Transpilation of TypeScript into JavaScript requires `tsc` to be installed.
 Assuming the author is using Ubuntu (or has the `apt` package manager)...

 ```bash